jacobchughes/examples-saife-endpoint-lib/SAIFEDARDemo/README.md

 Run the program with the following arguments:

-To retrieve a file <stored-file-name> and store it locally as
+- to retrieve a file <stored-file-name> and store it locally as
   <output-file-name>, use

     -f <stored-file-name> -o<output-file-name>

-To store a local file <input-file-name>, use
+- to store a local file <input-file-name>, use

     -s -f <input-file-name>
 **NOTE**: the file *must* be in the same directory

-To remove and recreate the volume, use
+- to remove and recreate the volume, use

     -r